XinyuKang22/APIsOverData/README.md

 Check the [Hasura API specifications](https://hasura.io/docs/latest/graphql/core/api-reference/index.html) to see if there is a simple endpoint that you can hit with `curl`, `httpie` or Postman.

-Once you've found that endpoint, check that it is showing Hasura as ok:
+Once you've found that endpoint, check that it indicates that Hasura is operational:

 ```
 http http://localhost:8080/[???] -v